This document shows the terms and definitions that are specific to the configuration of the cache task.

 Write Mode: Specifies the behavior of writing deferred write-data to the underlying disk.

-Skip Flush on Shutdown: Current deferred write-data will NOT be flushed to disk at computer shutdown.
+Skip Flush on Shutdown: If checked, current deferred write-data will NOT be flushed to disk at computer shutdown.
 This option is designed for special scenarios only.
-Do NOT enable it in normal scenarios, otherwise it may completely corrupt volumes being cached.
+Do NOT enable it under normal circumstances, or it may completely corrupt volumes being cached.

 Start at Windows Boot: By default, prefetch starts after a period of idle time since you logs on to Windows.
 If this option is enabled, prefetch starts as early as when Windows starts up.
 Enabling this option may increase the Windows boot-up time.